mbcrump/mbcrump-blog/_posts/2022-08-18-transfersh.md

 Check it out and LMK what you think!

 ## Do you want more articles like this?
-If you'd like to learn more Tips and Tricks, then follow me on [twitter - http://twitter.com/mbcrump) or stay tuned to this blog!
+If you'd like to learn more Tips and Tricks, then follow me on [Twitter](http://twitter.com/mbcrump) or stay tuned to this blog!
 I'd also love to hear your tips and tricks, just leave a comment below.